GfSE/SAF-Specification/stakeholders.md

   ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which Viewpoints are present
+* Which conceptual Logical Elements are allocated to Physical Elements in the physical architecture

+  ***Rationale:  In my role, I have to check that all aspects of the logical concept (specification) are allocated to physical elements (with assigned design authorities).***
 * Which conceptual level data / energy / material definitions have to be known by the SOI and used by the SOI?

   ***Rationale:  In my role, I want to foster reuse of system wide concept definitions within the architecture design.***
+* Which design level data / energy / material definitions are used on an interface of a physical architecture element?

+  ***Rationale:  In my role, I orchestrate interface agreements between architecture elements, and between the system and elements of the system context.***
 * Which design level data / energy / material definitions have to be known by the SOI and used by the SOI?

   ***Rationale:  In my role, I have to foster reuse of system wide concept definitions within the architecture design.***
+* Which functions are allocated to a Logical Element of the logical architecture?
 * Which functions will the system provide?

   ***Rationale:  In my role, I need to break these down further to be able to delegate sub-functions to subsystems.***
 * Which information is exchanged between the system and external entities?
-* Which interface design items are on an interface of a physical architecture element?
 * Which interface partners does a SW item have?
-* Which interface partners does a physical system element have?
+* Which interface partners does the system have?

-  ***Rationale:  In my role, I need to orchestrate interface agreements between the interface partners.***
+  ***Rationale:  In my role, I need to orchestrate interface agreements between the system and external interface partners.***
 * Which is the operational scenario, i.e., course of action, for the mission and the context in which the system of systems solution will exist?
 * Which modes and states does the system have?